 If you are concerned about the vulnerability and human security problems confronting irregular migrants, migrant workers and their families, refugees, human trafficking victims, internally displaced persons (IDPs), and other people around the world and in the U.S., this specialization will help you obtain the key skills and knowledge to promote the rights that protect these vulnerable populations.

-You will be prepared for a range of careers:
+You will be prepared for a range of careers, including the following:

-- Policy Analyst at government agencies, regional and international organizations, NGOs, and CSOs
+- Policy Analyst at federal and state government agencies, regional and international organizations, NGOs, and CSOs

-- Policy Researcher at think thanks, foundations, and nonprofits
+- Policy Researcher at think tanks, foundations, and nonprofits

 - Project Manager, Information Management Officer, Data Coordinator, and Program Coordinator at regional and international organizations